rust-lang/rfcs/text/0000-target-tier-policy.md

 avoiding disruption to other ongoing Rust development.

 Tier 2 and tier 1 targets place work on the Rust community as a whole, to avoid breaking the target.
-Thus, these tiers require commensurate efforts from the maintainers of the target, to demonstrate value and to minimize any disruptions to ongoing Rust development.
+Thus, these tiers require commensurate and ongoing efforts from the maintainers of the target, to demonstrate value and to minimize any disruptions to ongoing Rust development.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation